What's in this standard

 Our assurance practices include the following:

-Stakeholder engagement: We actively engage with colleagues, employee representatives and relevant stakeholders to gather feedback, address concerns and ensure labour rights are being respected.
+Stakeholder engagement: We regularly engage with colleagues, employee representatives and relevant stakeholders to gather feedback, address concerns and ensure labour rights are being respected.
 This engagement helps us to identify any gaps or potential areas for improvement.

-These robust assurance measures demonstrate our commitment to labour right standards and our determination to uphold them across our operations and supply chains.
+These assurance measures demonstrate our commitment to labour right standards and our determination to uphold them across our operations and supply chains.
 By implementing these practices, we aim to create a work environment that respects and promotes the rights and wellbeing of all colleagues involved in our organisation.

 Supporting standards and frameworks